MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/dynamic-format.md

 ## How to use the dynamic string format

-When dynamic string format is enabled, the custom visual will receive additional format strings through the `update()` options as shown in the screenshot.
+When dynamic string format is enabled, the custom visual receives format strings through the `update()` options as shown in the screenshot.

 :::image type="content" source="media/dynamic-format/dynamic-format-strings-example.png" alt-text="Screenshot of update options content with dynamic format strings.":::